DarthEkLen/readme/README.md

 The cad Model, [Kinova Gen 3](https://www.kinovarobotics.com/en/products/gen3-robot) is imported directly to be used in the simulation.

 To perform the task, Environment is created to place shelves, balls and blocks for the robot so that pick and place task is performed.<br>
-The final video for the simulation is in the Images and Video Folder. the simulations are then run to
+The final video for the simulation is in the Images and Video Folder. the simulations are then run to identify the object and place it to<br>
+the desired position.
+The Instructions for the same are below.<br>

 # Instructions
 Import robot